 - Acid Bubble - A green bubble which dissolves anyone it touches when hit from the bottom or sides.
 Can be jumped on to reach higher areas but pop upon impact.

-- Vacuum - Can suck enemies towards you and also suck up projectile weapons.
-Sucking up an explosive projectile results in your death, making it even more useless than the fan.
+- Vacuum - Players suck enemies towards themselves and also suck up projectile weapons.
+Sucking up an explosive projectile results in the player's death, making it even more useless than the fan.

 - Paper Airplane - Explosive airplane that flies through the air, and detonates after pressing the weapon button a second time.
 Can be kicked around and be used to jump off of.